Aysuarex/TicTacToe/README.md

 There are two Modes to choose from:
 1. Single Player Mode (against the computer)
-2. Multi-player Mode (against a friend)
+2. Multi-Player Mode (against a friend)

 ## How It Works :rocket: